How to Look Radiant?

 Summer aggravates the problem of tanning and darkening of skin tone…

-The Ultraviolet radiations of the sun increases in summer and decreases during winter.
-The skin’s ability to tan during the summers is an adaptation to seasonal changes.
-Tanning is basically the increase in the size and number of melanin cells due to ultraviolet radiations being stimulated, causing pigmentation in the skin.
+The Ultraviolet radiation of the sun increases in summer and decreases during winter.
+The skin is prone to tanning during the summers, as an adaptation to seasonal changes.
+Tanning is basically the increase in the size and number of melanin cells due to stimulation by ultraviolet radiations, causing pigmentation in the skin.

 Causes of Pigmentation:

-- Melanin production increases with excess sun exposure of body parts that are exposed to the sun – like face, neck arms and feet in women.
+- 1. Melanin production increases with exposure of body parts to the sun.
+The parts that are exposed to the sun are the face, neck arms, and feet in women.

-- Skin colour is genetic, but can become darker with age due to the accumulation of sun damage.
+- S2.
+Skin color is genetic but tends to become darker with age, due prolong sun damage.

-- Melanin can also increase certain hormonal imbalances and diabetes.
+- 3. Melanin can also lead to certain hormonal imbalances and cause diseases like diabetes.

 - Skin can also become sensitive to the sun after laser treatments, chemical peels or skin surgeries.

 Tanning is a uniform change in skin colour to a darker shade on sun-exposed body parts.
 Covered body parts like chest and scalp can be compared with face skin to assess the tan.